P9-MI-BCI/mind-reading-and-control/README.md

 Remember to follow the .env.template file to create your own .env file to enable your own environment variables.

-# # - - - BCI - Data - - - # #
+# - - - BCI - Data - - - #

 https://drive.google.com/drive/folders/106N4BVHHLwRk6HtTb2EMYrbWvSKIkKR1?usp=sharing

 The data is structured as follows:
 - Each subject has 23 recorded sessions; All recorded on the same day.
-- 10 training sessions for opening
+- 10 training sessions for opening (20 movements per session)
-- 10 training sessions for closing
+- 10 training sessions for closing (20 movements per session)
 - 1* dwell session (subject did not move for 1 minute)
-- 2 online testing sets were recorded for each subject with hand movements alternating.
+- 2 testing sets were recorded for each subject with 20 hand movements alternating between closing and opening.

 * *We used 1 closing and 1 opening training set to tune our dwell heuristic.